jelopez1996/platica/README.md

 # Platica
-Simple chat app that allows users to create conversations with each other via their email addresses.
+Conversations made easier to have with this application

 # Technologies Used